weilandia/gluestick/docs/Commands.md

 ### `gluestick watch`

-Watches and applies changes from gluestick package to current project
+Watches and applies changes from GlueStick package to current project

 ```bash
 gluestick watch